 But the RDL has two strengths when compared to the nordic curl:

 - More emphasis on biceps femoris

-- More stretch on the hamstrings than in the Nordic curl
+- More stretch on the hamstrings than with the nordic curl

 For optimal results, it is good to include both variations in your program.
 A Nordic curl is a great exercise to train strength in the hamstrings.
-When you only do Nordic curls you miss exercises that train the hamstrings in a (fully) stretched position.
-An RDL where muscle bundles are loaded at full length is then a good choice.
-If you were to get much stronger in your RDL, this is also probably more effective than just a Nordic curl.
+When you only do Nordic curls you miss exercises where the hamstrings are trained in a (fully) stretched position.
+An RDL where full-length muscles are loaded is then a good choice.
+If you were to get much stronger in your RDL, this is also probably more effective than just a nordic curl.
 But really building in weight for an RDL takes time.
-Think about grip strength and the more difficult technical execution of a compound exercise.
-Like a hyperextension, for example, the Nordic curl is an easy exercise to perform with a fast learning curve.
-This makes it faster to progress in strength in the hamstrings.
-Therefore, keep doing Nordic curls but in the meantime become a king in the RDL.
+Consider grip strength and the more difficult technical execution of a compound exercise.
+Like a hyperextension, for example, the Nordic curl is an easy-to-execute exercise with a fast learning curve.
+This makes it that you progress faster in strength in the hamstrings.
+Therefore, keep doing Nordic curls but in the meantime, become a king in the RDL.
 This increase in strength in the hamstrings can make an injury less likely to occur.
-Unfortunately, truly preventing injuries can never be done.
+Unfortunately, truly preventing injury is never possible.
 We are dealing with too many factors that can potentially contribute to the occurrence of an injury.
-So there are no guarantees!
+No guarantees!
 Increasing the load capacity in the hamstrings through strength training is certainly a good start!
-You do not sprint with two legs at the same time.
+You don't sprint with two legs at the same time.
 Therefore, it is also wise to introduce unilateral exercises into your program.
-This means with one leg.
-So in addition to the standard version, also do a unilateral form of the RDL and possibly the Nordic Curl.
-If you are not ready for this, because these exercises are heavy, then use a roman chair or a hyper extension.
-Good Luck!
+That is, with one leg.
+In addition to the standard exercise, do a unilateral form of the RDL and possibly the Nordic Curl.
+If you are not ready for this yet, because these exercises are heavy, use a Roman Chair or a hyper extension.
+Good luck!